 - Threatened or complete miscarriage: if a pregnancy test is positive and there is a history of bleeding, always refer for an ultrasound scan to exclude a miscarriage.
 If there is associated pain, an ectopic pregnancy needs excluding by immediate referral to secondary care.

-- Mittelschmerz: this is a sudden onset of mid-cycle pain.
+- Mittelschmerz (ovulation pain): this is a sudden onset of mid-cycle pain.

 - Fibroid degeneration.